BekaValentine/TextEditor/README.md

 - Commands are typed.
 Some need to operate at a location, some operate on selections

-- Fundamental non-deterministic in certain aspects (e.g. selections, locations, etc.)
+- Fundamental non-deterministism in certain aspects (e.g. selections, locations, etc.) -- tho possibly done using type formers instead of actually being non-deterministic?

 ## Commands